-As noted in the Project Description above, approval of the requested use permit would allow construction and operation of a winery with wine marketing events and daily tours & tastings for up to 400 visitors per day, on the property located at 8895 Conn Creek Road.
+As noted in the Project Description above, approval of the requested use permit would allow construction and operation of a winery with wine marketing events and daily tours & tastings for up to 400 300 visitors per day, on the property located at 8895 Conn Creek Road.
 The proposed project would result in an increase in the number of vehicle trips to and from the property.
-Applying the Winery (Land Use 970) trip generation factors from the Institute of Transportation Engineers' (ITE) Trip Generation Manual, 10th edition (2017), the proposed project is estimated to generate 144 average weekday daily trips, based on a tasting room with approximately 3,100 square feet, with 23 of those weekday daily trips occurring during the weekday PM peak hour between 4:00 and 5:00 p.m., and 115 of those trips occurring during the weekend PM peak hour between 1:45 and 2:45 p.m.
+Applying the Winery (Land Use 970) trip generation-factors from the Institute of Transportation Engineers' (ITE) Trip Generation Manual, 10th edition (2017) vehicle trip generation factors in the Napa County use permit application form, the proposed project is estimated to generate 144 average as many as 408 weekday daily trips, based on a tasting room with approximately 3,100 square feet, with 23 69 of those weekday daily trips occurring during the weekday PM peak hour between 4:00 and 5:00 p.m.
+On weekends, the proposed project is estimated to generate as many as 340 daily trips, and 115 with 65 of those trips occurring during the weekend PM peak hour between 1:45 and 2:45 p.m.
 Construction proposed with the project includes widening of the paved surface of Conn Creek Road/State Route 128 at the proposed new winery access driveway, near the southeastern corner of the project site, for installation of a left-turn lane to provide sheltered queuing area for vehicles turning left into the winery driveway.